nguyenpham/Banksia/README.md

 Overview
 -----------

 Banksia (a name of an Australian native wildflowers) is an open source chess tournament manager for chess engines.
 The code is written in C++ (using standad C++11 library).
-It can be compiled and run in some popurlar OSs such as Windows (tested, for both 32 and 64 bit app), MacOS (tested), Linux (not tested).
+It can be compiled and run in some popurlar systems such as Windows (tested, for both 32 and 64 bit app), MacOS (tested), Linux (not tested).

 To manage engines, games and the complicated events / relationships between them, the app uses a timer with few c++ callback functions.
-I believe it is one of the simplest way thus it is not hard for programmers to follow, understand, maintain and modify.
+I believe it is one of the simplest way thus the code is not hard for programmers to follow, understand, maintain and modify.

 Some features